Routing

 Note

 params prop to page, layout, error,not_found, and slot pages.
-Query parameters (e.g., ?q=hello) are NOT passed as props; use the useSearchParams() hook instead.Optional Segments Rules
+Query parameters (e.g., ?q=hello) are NOT passed as props.
+Use the useSearchParams() hook in Client Components, or getContext().req.query in Server Components.Optional Segments Rules

-Dinou enforces a strict No-Gap Rule when using deep nested optional segments like [[warehouse]]/[[aisle]].
+Dinou enforces a strict No-Gap Rule when using deep nested optional segments like /inventory/[[warehouse]]/[[aisle]].

 You can omit optional segments only if they are at the end of the URL.